Injured Veterans Grant

 Iowa residents who served on active duty for at least 120 days between July 1, 1973 and May 31, 1975 are eligible for this bonus program.
 Veterans who served in Vietnam will receive $17.50 for each month served.
 Veterans that served outside of Vietnam during this time will receive $12.50 for each month of service.
 The maximum bonus amount is $500 for veterans who served in Vietnam and $300 for those who were not in country.

 The State of Iowa has established a multi-million dollar fund to provide certain services to veterans.
 Beginning in December 2007, interest from this fund has been available to provide relief for Iowa veterans and their families.
 At this time, interest funds are received monthly and approved applicants are placed on a waiting list based on the date received and approved.
 Currently, funds are used for unemployment or underemployment assistance due to service-related causes, assistance with vision, hearing, dental care, durable medical equipment, and prescription drugs; counseling and substance abuse services; housing repair; and transitional housing in an emergency.
 Trust fund expenditures are approved through the Iowa Veterans Commission.
+Use form below to contact representative for help.

 The Iowa Department of Education has been designated by the governor of the state of Iowa as the location for the Iowa State Approving Agency.
 The State Approving Agency is responsible for approving all GI Bill programs in Iowa for veterans and other eligible persons.
 (Program approval is a function of the State not the Department of Veterans Affairs.)